davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Stepped in dog shit leaving a Halloween party with Al, Jason, and Rick.

 Drove to New York City with Al.

+Found out one of my friends stole from another friend.

 ## 1990